 Federal transportation legislation requires all urbanized areas of 50,000 or greater population to maintain a continuing, comprehensive and cooperative transportation planning process.
-The organization responsible for carrying out this transportation planning process is called a Metropolitan Planning Organization.
+The organization responsible for carrying out this transportation planning process is called a Metropolitan Planning Organization (MPO).
 Federal funding for transportation projects and programs are channeled through this planning process.
-Through the Long Range Planning Division, the Regional Planning Office is responsible for the statewide coordination and oversight of the transportation planning process in Tennessee's eleven MPO areas.
+Through the Long Range Planning Division, the Office of Community Transportation is responsible for the statewide coordination and oversight of the transportation planning process in Tennessee's eleven MPO areas.

 For more information, please contact Deborah Fleming, Sr. Regional Planner, by phone at (615) 741-3507 or by email at Deborah.Fleming@tn.gov.